Skip to main content

 Important things to note:

-• Students are allowed to change their Program of Study (Major) three times per semester.
+• Students are allowed to change their major up to three times per semester.
 Repeated requests will be denied and will need to be resubmitted in the following semester.

-• To determine how earned SLCC credit applies toward completion of a particular SLCC Program of Study, use the "What-If Analysis" tool on DegreeWorks.
+• To determine how earned SLCC credit applies toward completion of a particular SLCC major, use the "What-If Analysis" tool on DegreeWorks.
 To access, visit the DegreeWorks web page.

-• Program of study changes may involve completion of new courses not required by a previous program of study.
+• Program of study changes may involve completion of new courses not required by a previous major.
 Students must comply with any new requirements for their chosen degree/certificate as detailed in the most recent College catalog.
 For a list (and overview) of all SLCC programs, visit the SLCC Catalog web page.

-• Curriculum exceptions may not transfer to the newly requested program of study.
+• Curriculum exceptions may not transfer to the newly requested major.
 Students will need to review their DegreeWorks audit for applicability.

-• Financial aid and Veterans benefits is not available for all programs of study.
+• Financial aid and Veterans benefits is not available for all majors.
 Students who are receiving these benefits should consult with the appropriate office(s).

 Where to Start

-• Read the SLCC General Catalog for program of study (major) descriptions.
+• Read the SLCC General Catalog for major descriptions.

 • Learn as much as possible by interviewing those who have jobs that appeal to you.